Biography of Thomas Gray

-1759: Takes lodgings in Southampton Row, London so that he can study at the British Museum which was newly opened.
+1759: He takes lodgings in Southampton Row, London so that he can study at the British Museum which was newly opened.

-1760: He visited Henrietta Jane Speed, Mrs Jennings house at Shiplake, in Oxfordshire.
+1760: He visits Henrietta Jane Speed at Mrs Jennings house at Shiplake, in Oxfordshire.

-1761: Thomas Gray takes an interest in early Nordic and Welsh poetry.
+1761: Gray takes an interest in early Nordic and Welsh poetry.
 Henrietta Jane Speed marries Baron de la Perriere.
 Gray returns from London to Pembroke Hall.

 1762: He tours York and Durham.

-1764: Gray penned the satire “The Candidate”, about the Earl of Sandwich’s application for the High Stewardship of Cambridge University.
+1764: Gray pens the satire “The Candidate”, about the Earl of Sandwich’s application for the High Stewardship of Cambridge University.

-1765: Again visits York and Durham.
-Makes a tour of the Scottish Highlands with Lord Strathmore.
-Meets James Beattie at Glamis Castle.
+1765: He again visits York and Durham and makes a tour of the Scottish Highlands with Lord Strathmore.
+He meets James Beattie at Glamis Castle.

-1767: Stays at Durham, Hartlepool, York and makes his first visit to the Lake District.
+1767: He stays at Durham, Hartlepool, York and makes his first visit to the Lake District.

-1768: Thomas Gray appointed Regius Professor of Modern History at Cambridge, and made a Fellow of Pembroke College.
-Visits York, Durham, and the Lakes once more.
+1768: Thomas Gray is appointed Regius Professor of Modern History at Cambridge, and made a Fellow of Pembroke College.
+He visits York, Durham, and the Lakes once more.

 1742: Gray wrote the “Ode on the Spring”, which he sent to Richard West on 3rd June.
 “Ode on a Distant Prospect of Eton College”.